 If you have a chance to try this recipe, please leave a comment to let me know how it went!

-Other delicious recipes for steelhead on A Meal In Mind
+Other delicious recipes for fish on A Meal In Mind

 Shop easy Massaman salmon or steelhead curry